vendrhub/vendr-documentation/content/core/1.7.0/reference/vendr-core-configuration/ivendrsettings.md

 #### BackOfficePath

-Gets the back office path for this Vendr install
+Gets the backoffice path for this Vendr install

 ```csharp
 public string BackOfficePath { get; }